 The staff on break duties and midday supervisors will praise positive playground (as stated) and dining hall behaviour.
-Incidents of rule breaking will be reported to the class teacher at the end of break.
+Incidents of rule breaking will be reported to the class teacher at the end of break in the handover book.

 Dinner supervisors will record positive and negative aspects at lunchtimes.
-These will be shared with the class teacher and depending on the incident, may be shared with the headteacher.
+These will be shared with the class teacher and depending on the incident, may be shared with SLT and recorded on Arbor.